GenbuProject/Mastodon-Material/docs/customization_guide.md

 - **Use the font on Google Fonts**

-  Uncomment `// Google Fonts` line and comment out `// GitHub` line.
+  Set `$icon-font-source` value as `google`.

 - **Host the font on your server**

-  Uncomment `// Self-hosting` line and comment out `// GitHub` line.
+  Set `$icon-font-source` value as `self`.
 Then, download font file from [official font repository](https://raw.githubusercontent.com/google/material-design-icons/master/iconfont/MaterialIcons-Regular.woff2) and put `MaterialIcons-Regular.woff2` file into `/mastodon/app/javascript/fonts`.

 ## Plugins